-Custodial documents are the legal mortgage documents that Fannie Mae's DDC, FCC, or another Fannie Mae-approved document custodian takes into physical custody when Fannie Mae purchases or securitizes a mortgage loan.
-The following documents are key custodial documents for portfolio loans and MBS loans.
+Custodial documents are the legal mortgage documents an approved document custodian takes into physical custody when Fannie Mae purchases or securitizes a loan.
+The following documents are key custodial documents for whole loans and MBS loans.
 All other documents may be held in the individual loan file maintained by the seller/servicer.

 |✓||Type of Document|